dartmouth-dltg/container_management_labels/README.md

 #### /frontend/assets/container_labels.css

 This is where the CSS is defined for the label fields and for the specific layouts.
 Note the convention of using the label name as a namespace, eg ".dymo-30256".
 Also note that specific field css must use the same namespace as fields listed in :container_management_labels, eg a class of ".indicator".

 #### /locales/en.yml

 The translations for each label are defined here.
-Note the hyphen in the example.
+Note the hyphen in the label name.

+    en:
+      top_container_labels:
+          _frontend:
+            labels:
               label_type_dymo-30256: Dymo-30256

 ## Fields/Data Displayed